 Proudest DIY: Definitely the shelving unit in the entryway, and I have you guys to thank!
-Ever since seeing the post "Morgan's DIY Plumbing Pipe Shelving", I've been inspired to design and build wood & pipe furniture.
+Ever since seeing the post "Morgan's DIY Plumbing Pipe Shelving," I've been inspired to design and build wood and pipe furniture.
 So far, I've built our desk and the matching shelving unit, but I'm sure there will be plenty more pieces to come.

 Dream Sources: 1stdibs.com…duh!